4-H Presentations 2022

-Giving a presentation is a good learning experience.
-You can choose a topic from any project you have taken in 4-H or currently doing.
-The topic should be something you enjoy, are interested in, and can be presented easily in 5 to 15 minutes.
+Giving a presentation is a great learning experience.
+The topic should be something youth enjoy, are interested in, and can be presented easily in 5 to 15 minutes.
 4-Hers who do a presentation develop self-confidence, the ability to speak in front of an audience, and the ability to think ahead.

 Presentation categories are listed under one of the following headings: